lhymmEU/kingpin/README.md

 - Find personal tweets
 - Compile portfolio projects into a list
 - Compile tweets into a list
-- Generate cold email based on the two lists
+- Generate report based on the two lists

 ## How To Use
 - Clone this repository